Ikerne/IronhackFinal/README.md

 - [ ] Code cleanup
 - [ ] Delete & update Task cancelEmit
 - [ ] Profiles- avatar/profile image
+- [ ] Ask if updateTasks can be for any task parameter and not all every time

 #### Day One